Poll tax: Islamic law

 Zakat al-Fitr is an obligatory charity that must be given by every Muslim (or their guardian) near the end of every Ramadan, except for those in dire poverty.
 The amount is 2 kg of wheat or barley, or its cash equivalent, to be given to the poor.

 Jizya is a land or poll tax decreed by the Quran, paid annually by non-believers in Islam living under Islamic law (residents with dhimmi status).
 Jizya began during the reign of Muhammad (from 9 A.H.) in places like Yemen, Bahrain, and Jerash.
-As a poll tax, the tax usually only applied to free, abled-bodied adult men.
+As a poll tax, the tax usually only applied to free, able-bodied adult men.
 The jizya amount could also vary with the income of the individual.
 However, according to Shibli Nomani, the word jizya is an Arabicised version of the Persian kizyat, the war tax levied by the Persian empire, which served as a model for the conquering Arabs.
 The Sasanian Persian emperor Nawsherwan imposed a poll tax, termed jizya by Arab historians, varying between 12 and 2 dirhams, exempting officials, soldiers, and nobles.
 During the Islamic rule of Muhammad, the magi of Iran and landowners of Bahrain paid jizya of 1 dinar or its equivalent in clothing, while the landless paid 4 dirham and a striped woolen cloak.
 Elsewhere, the jizya was graded according to three classes, e.g. 48 dirhams for the rich, 24 for the middle class, and 12 for the poor.

 Although the jizya tax is interpreted by many as a financial humiliation on non-Muslims, others consider it a sign of due allegiance to the political authority of Islam: part of a social contract by which non-Muslims, especially the Jews of Medina, were granted equal social and political rights, and protection of their life, property, and religion.
 According to some scholars, the jizya paid by non-Muslims is parallel to the zakat charity obligation on Muslims.
 However, Umar, the second Caliph, ordered a brand on the shoulder of jizya payers, as well as requiring a tonsure and sumptuary laws to distinguish them from Muslims.
 Uman distinguished between jizya and kharaj, where the former means the poll tax on non-Muslim individuals, and the latter means the land tax and sometimes the total sum of taxes paid by leaders of the non-Muslim community.
 Umar stressed that conversion to Islam provided exemption from jizya, though not from kharaj.